 Tarrant is a somewhat small city located in the state of Alabama.
 With a population of 6,210 people and two constituent neighborhoods, Tarrant is the 94th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tarrant is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Tarrant isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tarrant are a mix of both white- and blue-collar jobs.
 Overall, Tarrant is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Tarrant who work in food service (14.09%), office and administrative support (13.22%), and sales jobs (10.67%).
+There are especially a lot of people living in Tarrant who work in food service (14.35%), office and administrative support (11.83%), and healthcare suport services (8.30%).

 Tarrant is an extremely ethnically-diverse city.
 The people who call Tarrant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tarrant residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Tarrant include Irish, German, English, and Dutch.
+Important ancestries of people in Tarrant include Irish, English, German, and Italian.

 The most common language spoken in Tarrant is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Pacific Island languages.